Church of St. Apollinaire, Prague: The nave

-One nave with narrower five sided presbytery and side tower by the southwestern corner is in the ground plan of the church.
+One nave with narrower five-sided presbytery and side tower by the southwestern corner is in the ground plan of the church.
 The quadratic sacristy with entrance hall completes the construction.

 The ground plan is created by a long rectangle made from five bays.
 The exterior of the nave is relatively stern, decorated by only ten massive load-bearing pillars.
 These pillars are reinforced by sandstones blocks and strapped in lower third with shaped moulding.
 On the tops of rests there is a combination of the counter and saddle shelters.
 Corner load-bearing pillars are built diagonally.
 Great windows of the nave provide great illumination of space of the church.
 Wide trough stone moulding is original.
 There are visible also some stonemasons' marks.
 There used to be a window in the western side of the church which was walled up in the 16th century and nowadays it is hidden under the plastering.
-The nave is ended by steep triangular gable walls in the west and the east.
-The western gable wall is segmented by three pointed sunken niche.
+The nave is ended by steep triangular gable walls in the west and the eaSt The western gable wall is segmented by three pointed sunken niches.
 Two entrance portals lead to the nave from the north.

 Large cross-shaped ribbed arch is one of the most important parts of inner space.
 It has nearly semi-circular slightly pointed profile.
-Stone pear groins fit on the wall's five sided tracery console and on the tops they are tied by moderately appearing circular pins.
+Stone pear groins fit on the wall's five-sided tracery console and on the tops they are tied by moderately appearing circular pins.

-Pseudogothic gallery on the west of the nave is created by two pointed profiled arcades with central pillars culminate with parapet decorated by fields of odd traceries.
+Neo-gothic gallery on the west of the nave is created by two pointed profiled arcades with central pillars culminate with parapet decorated by fields of odd traceries.
 Semi-pillar is approaching to the central pillar and carries profiled socle of an oriel which was originally set as platform altar.
 The organs located on the church-gallery are from the end of the 19th century.

 The Presbytery

-Ground plan is created by crosswise fields and deep five sided ending.
+Ground plan is created by crosswise fields and deep five-sided ending.
 The presbytery is located on the same socle as the nave.
 It is supported by eight load-bearing pillars similar to more tiny rests supporting the nave.

-The windows in the presbytery are narrower than the windows in the nave and they fill only two sectioned tracery.
-The windows sit on the window sill on the profiled moulding as same as in the nave.
+The windows in the presbytery are narrower than the windows in the nave and they fill only two sectioned traceries.
+The windows sit on the windowsill on the profiled moulding as same as in the nave.
 The moulding is also in the presbytery where narrow shafts of the arch ascend from the mouldings.
 Sculptural decorated heads are situated on the tops of the shafts.
 On the top of the column heads are closed by slight polygonal profiled covering slabs and pear ribs derive from those slabs.
 The ribs are attached to the target pins.
 The whole arch is completed by crosswised ribs in a semi-circle and creates the impression of a spreading arch.

 The presbytery is connected with the nave by the stone pointed triumphal arch sitting on the profiled socle with reciprocally cut deeply channelled tracery.
 The floor of the presbytery and the nave are covered with plasters.